ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     git checkout -b develop --track origin/develop
     git submodule update --remote
     ```
     This command will check out the `develop` branch and set it to track the remote origin.
+It will also set the submodules (xbeam and UVLM) to the right commit.

 2. Create the conda environment that SHARPy will use.
 Change `environment_linux.yml` to read `environment_macos.yml`
 file if you are installing SHARPy on Mac OS X